ESGF/esgf-download/docs/docs/index.md

 Jump directly to the [Quickstart guide](quickstart) to get to know how to use `esgpull`.

+## How to Cite

+If you use esgpull in your research, please cite it using the information provided in our [CITATION.cff](https://github.com/ESGF/esgf-download/blob/main/CITATION.cff) file.

 <!-- [ESGF portal]: https://esgf-node.ipsl.upmc.fr/search/cmip6-ipsl -->
 [ESGF Search API]: https://esgf.github.io/esg-search/ESGF_Search_RESTful_API.html